mamisaki/TractoFlowProc/README.md

 The result files are saved in the 'FW_Corrected_Metrics' folder in the results/*subject* folder.

-## 5. Standardize DTI and fODF metrics
+## 5. Spatial normalization for DTI and fODF metrics
 The run_warp2template.py script normalizes the DTI and fDOF metric files to the MNI152 template space.

 #### Usage